oliviacbishop/furesearch/manuscript-transcription/README.md

 ## Preliminary transcription guidelines

-* Page numbers do not need to be transcribed
+* Page numbers do not need to be transcribed.
+* The Roman numeral entry numbers at the top of the page do not need to be transcribed.
 * Any typos should be fixed in the transcription and do not need to be tagged.
 * Unclear elements should be marked with the "unclear" tag.
 A question may be typed in the "question" attribute.
 * All Greek symbols should be fully resolved in the transcription and do not need to be tagged.